TIMBER HOME KITS

 What is a Timber Home Kit?

 A timber home kit is a pre-engineered design and materials package that features all the high-quality components needed to frame your structure once shipped to your site.
 This includes framing materials, premium window and door packages, connection hardware, builder-ready blueprints, builder support services, and much more.
 Our mill-direct relationships in the Pacific Northwest make it possible for our team to provide you with the finest heavy timbers available.
 As a result, each DC Structures client receives a building package that reflects our high standards for quality and is guaranteed to stand strong and beautiful for ages.

 Timber Home Kit

 The Washington is a three-bedroom, two-and-a-half-bathroom timber frame home with a magnificent covered entry and an outdoor living space perfect for entertaining.
-This single-story building package features 3,577 sq. ft. of living space that includes an open-concept living space, a master suite with a walk-in closet and en suite bathroom, and a two-car garage.
+This single-story building package features 2,467 sq. ft. of conditioned living space that includes an open-concept living, kitchen, and dining space and a master suite with a walk-in closet and en suite bathroom.

 Timber Home Kit

 The Jefferson is a 3,545 sq. ft. two-story timber frame home with an elegant, yet cozy design.
 This three-bedroom, two-and-a-half-bathroom residence features a master suite with a huge walk-in closet and en suite master bathroom, a wide-open kitchen with a center island, a massive upstairs bonus room, and a two-car garage.